 - Slide the brake pads into the calipers.
-They should fit snugly, but you should not have to hammer them in.
-If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Verify the pads are properly oriented on the disc; they should not be hanging over the outer edge or interfereing with the hat/hardware. - Using a 6mm hex wrench, reinstall the pad retention bolt removed in Step 7 above.
+If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Verify the pads are properly oriented on the disc; they should not be hanging over the outer edge or interfereing with the hat/hardware. - If you are installing the pad retention kits, verify they are installed correctly as the diagram below. - Using a 6mm hex wrench, reinstall the pad retention bolt removed in Step 7 above.
 Torque to 11 lb-ft (15 Nm)